Outbreak hits Norway cruise ship, could spread along coast

 But since the cruise ship line often acts like a local ferry, traveling from port to port along Norway's western coast, the virus may not have been contained onboard.
 Some passengers disembarked along the route and may have spread the virus to their local communities.

-The municipality of Tromsoe is urging people who have traveled on the ship or anyone in contact with the ship to get in touch with health authorities.
+The municipality of Tromsoe is urging anyone who traveled on the ship or had any contact with the ship to get in touch with health authorities.
+A total of 69 municipalities in Norway have been affected, Norwegian news agency NTB reported.

 Its not known how the outbreak began since guests come from all over the world.
-The Norwegian news agency NTB said 33 of the 36 crew members that have tested positive came from the Philippines.
+NTB said 33 of the 36 crew members that have tested positive came from the Philippines and the others came from Norway, France and Germany.

 Over the weekend, Skjeldam said cruise ship officials did not know that they should have notified the passengers after the first case was reported Friday, adding that they followed the advice of the ship’s doctors.